 Doesn’t Minnesota Power already supply renewable energy to my home through its EnergyForward resource strategy?

 Yes.
 The power we supply our customers comes from a variety of resources.
-Our current mix is more than 30 percent renewable, including wind, hydro, solar and biomass.
+Our current mix is 50 percent renewable, including wind, hydro, solar and biomass.
 The renewable electricity supplied as part of Renewable Source goes above and beyond what we supply to all of our customers.